Infection Control Policy

 We will not meet in person with customers or vendors if we have symptoms of coughing, sore throat, fever, chills, shortness of breath, difficulty breathing, the recent loss of taste or smell, sneezing, runny nose, or infectious disease.

-We will not meet with customers or vendors who have any of these symptoms or who have other members of their household or place of business experiencing these symptoms.
+We will not meet with customers or vendors who have any of these symptoms or who have other members of their household, co-workers or place of business experiencing these symptoms.

 Since senior citizens, age 60 and over, and individuals with underlying respiratory or cardiac problems, or weakened immune systems are considered vulnerable to a higher risk of serious illness or possible death due to infection, we are not accepting meetings in person with these individuals unless high-quality Personal Protective Equipment (PPE) is used.